WS-Addressing: History

-WS-Addressing was originally authored by Microsoft, IBM, BEA, Sun Microsystems, and SAP and submitted to W3C for standardization.
-The W3C WS-Addressing Working Group has refined and augmented the specification in the process of standardization.
+WS-Addressing was originally authored by Microsoft, IBM, BEA, Sun Microsystems, and SAP and submitted to W3C for standardization in August 2004.
+It was preceded by a similar competing specification, WS-MessageDelivery, developed by Sun Microsystems, Oracle Corporation and IONA Technologies, inter alia.
+The W3C WS-Addressing Working Group refined and augmented the specification in the process of standardization, and it was published as a W3C Recommendation in May 2006.

-WS-Addressing is currently specified in three parts:
+WS-Addressing 1.0 is specified in three parts: